Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conditionals

 \section{Conditionals}

 \labelsect{conditional}

-An $\If$ statement either evaluates its boolean condition $b$ to true and executes its ``then'' branch $c$, or evaluates $b$ to false and executes its ``else'' branch $d$ \refdef{conditional}.
+A conditional statement, \( \If b \Then c \Else d \Fi \defs (\Test{b}_{\true} \Seq c \nondet \Test{b}_{\false} \Seq d) \Seq \Idle \nondet \Nondet_{k \in \overline{\Boolean}} (\Test{b}_{k} \Seq \Abort), \) either evaluates its boolean condition $b$ to true and executes its ``then'' branch $c$, or evaluates $b$ to false and executes its ``else'' branch $d$ \refdef{conditional}.
 Because expressions in the language are untyped the definition includes a third alternative that aborts if the guard evaluates to a value other than true or false, as represented here by the complement of the set of booleans, $\Boolean$.
 The third alternative can also be used to cope with the guard expression being undefined, e.g.~it includes a division by zero.
-The $\Idle$ at the end of the definition allows steps that do not modify observable state, such as branching within an implementation.
+The $\Idle$ in the definition allows steps that do not modify observable state, such as branching within an implementation. \begin{lawx}[guar-conditional-distrib] For any reflexive relation $g$,